-- d) Optional: Edit the name of the remote location in the Name field. - 3.
+- f) Optional: Edit the name of the remote location in the Name field. - g) Optional: Click Test to verify that the remote connection works. - h) Click OK. - 3.
 To edit an existing remote location, click Edit. - 4.
 To remove a remote location, click Remove. - 5.
 Optional: To reduce the amount of browsers and devices in the Select Application dialog, click Do not show devices and browsers from this location.
 The installed browsers and connected devices of the remote location will no longer be displayed in the Select Application dialog.
-By default, all installed browsers and connected devices of all remote locations are displayed in the Select Application dialog.

-6. Click OK.
+By default, all installed browsers and connected devices of all remote locations are displayed in the Select Application dialog. - 6.
+Click OK.